bharath12b5/mvn-linux/Building-Joomla.md

 <!---DISTRO:RHEL 6.6:3.5--->
 <!---DISTRO:Ubuntu 16.x:3.5--->

-**Joomla** can be built for Linux on z Systems running RHEL 6, RHEL 7 ,SLES 11, SLES12 and Ubuntu 16.04 by following these instructions.
+**Joomla** can be built for Linux on z Systems running RHEL 6, RHEL 7, SLES 11, SLES 12 and Ubuntu 16.04 by following these instructions.
 Version 3.5.1 has been successfully built & tested this way.
 More information on Joomla is available at https://www.joomla.org and the source code can be downloaded from http://joomlacode.org

 _**General Notes:**_